grafana/agent/docs/sources/flow/upgrade-guide.md

 ## v0.35

-### Breaking change: Jaeger remote sampling no longer configurable using the Jaeger receiver

-Jaeger remote sampling used to be configured using the Jaeger receiver configuration.
-This receiver was updated to a new version, where support for remote sampling in the receiver was removed.

-Jaeger remote sampling is available as a separate configuration field starting in v0.35.3.

 ### Breaking change: `auth` and `version` attributes from `walk_params` block of `prometheus.exporter.snmp` have been removed

 The `prometheus.exporter.snmp` flow component wraps a new version of SNMP exporter which introduces a new configuration file format.